 The Fourth Industrial Revolution is not a distant, futuristic vision; it is happening now, on the factory floors of every major industrial nation.
 Smart manufacturing is the powerful engine driving this transformation, turning our production facilities from dumb, mechanical beasts of burden into intelligent, adaptive, and interconnected systems.
 It is a paradigm shift that promises not just a new level of efficiency but a new era of industrial resilience, customization, and sustainability.

 The journey to the fully realized smart factory is long and challenging, requiring a deep and sustained commitment to investment, innovation, and, most importantly, the development of its human workforce.
 But the direction of travel is clear.
-The companies and countries that master the principles and technologies of smart manufacturing will be the ones that lead the global economy in the 21st century.
+The companies and countries that master the principles and technologies of smart manufacturing will lead the global economy in the 21st century.
 They will be the ones who can build better products, faster and more sustainably, and create a new generation of safer, more engaging, and more valuable manufacturing jobs.
 We are not just building smarter factories; we are engineering the very future of how we make things.